SailfishOS-for-the-fairphone-4/getting_started/README.md

 * HABUILD_SDK $

 ## Setting up the Environment Variables
-Before we can start installing the SDK’s, WE N we need to make sure some environment variables are written to some files.
-In our case (Fairhone 4):

 Before the installation of the Sailfish OS platform SDK and the HABUILD SDK (android), the environment variables need to be set to define the phone's properties.
 This is done by creating a new file (.hadk.env) containing the commands to create the variables.

 Additionaly the PS1(now your promt in the terminal) is changed to the environment of the device.